AntonioCarlini/docs-to-yaml/README.md

 Takes a copy of IndexByDate.txt that has been downloaded from bitsavers, along with a file that supplies the MD5 sums for many of those files and produces a YAML file that describes the subset of DEC-related information.

+### file-tree-to-yaml

+Generates a YAML file that describes all files under a specific root.
+This should help automate producing new archive discs.

 ### local-to-yaml

 This program examines a specified set of directories that contain copies of CD-R and DVR-R copies or images that contain relevant manuals that I have collected over the years and builds up some YAML files describing the contents.